emmercm/igir/docs/roms/patching.md

 ## Only writing patched ROMs

 By default, Igir will write patched ROMs in _addition_ to un-patched ROMs.
-This includes any ROMs that do not have any matching patches in a `--patch <path>`.
+This includes any ROMs that do not have any matching patches in a `--patch <path|glob>`.

 If you want to _only_ write patched ROMs to the output directory, you can use the option: